adamparker75/Ref_Report/README.md

 As a football fan, I want a place to keep a record of my favourite team, so I can look back at how they have played over the season.

+As a user, I want to be notified if my login information is incorrect, so I can input the correct details and log in to my account.

 ## _**Wireframes**_

 ### _**Home Page**_